-A pride contingent made the Old West Days parade in Jackson more colorful this spring as it marched down Broadway under a rainbow flag.
+A pride contingent made the Old West Days parade in Jackson more colorful in spring 2019 as it marched down Broadway under a rainbow flag.
 (Angus M. Thuermer Jr./WyoFile)

 The Old West Days parade in Jackson became more colorful this year with a first-ever pride contingent.